pennyagua/pennyagua/README.md

 - 👋 Hi, I’m @pennyagua
-- 👀 I’m interested in solving the market
+- 👀 I trade merger arb
 - 💞️ I’m looking to collaborate on options greek exposures / nerual net / markets
 - 📫 How to reach me: pennyagua on tweeter